What is an Art Director?

 Art directors work in a variety of industries, and the type of work they do varies somewhat with the industry.
 However, almost all art directors set the overall artistic style and visual image to be created for each project, and oversee a staff of designers, artists, photographers, writers, or editors who are responsible for creating the individual works that collectively make up a completed product.

-The following are some specifics of what art directors do in different industries:
+The following is a brief outline on what art directors can do in different industries:

 In publishing, art directors typically oversee the page layout of newspapers and magazines.
 They also choose the cover art for books and periodicals.
 Often, this work includes web publications.